openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func reserve(additional: Int64): Unit
 ```

-Function: Expands the capacity of [HashSet](collection_package_class.md#class-hashsett-where-t--hashable--equatablet) by the specified additional size.
-No expansion occurs if:
-1. `additional` is less than or equal to zero
-2. The remaining capacity of [HashSet](collection_package_class.md#class-hashsett-where-t--hashable--equatablet) is greater than or equal to `additional`

-When expansion is required, the new capacity will be the maximum between:
+Function: Expands the [HashSet](collection_package_class.md#class-hashsett-where-t--hashable--equatablet) by the specified additional size.
+No expansion occurs if additional is less than or equal to zero.
+If the remaining capacity of the [HashSet](collection_package_class.md#class-hashsett-where-t--hashable--equatablet) is greater than or equal to additional, no expansion occurs.
+If the remaining capacity is less than additional, the expansion size is the maximum of (original capacity * 1.5 rounded down) and (additional + used capacity).
-1. The floor value of 1.5 times the original capacity
-2. The sum of `additional` and currently used capacity

 Parameters:

-- additional: [Int64](../../core/core_package_api/core_package_intrinsics.md#int64) - The additional capacity to reserve.
+- additional: [Int64](../../core/core_package_api/core_package_intrinsics.md#int64) - The size to expand by.

 Exceptions:

-- [OverflowException](../../core/core_package_api/core_package_exceptions.md#class-overflowexception) - Thrown when the sum of `additional` and currently used capacity exceeds Int64.Max.
+- [OverflowException](../../core/core_package_api/core_package_exceptions.md#class-overflowexception) - Thrown if additional + used capacity exceeds Int64.Max.

 ### func retain(Set\<T>)